Jack Hermansson: 2022

 Hermansson faced Sean Strickland on 5 February 2022, at UFC Fight Night 200.
 He lost the fight via split decision.

 Hermansson was scheduled to face Darren Till on 23 July 2022, at UFC Fight Night 208.
 Till was forced to pull out from the match due to an undisclosed injury and Hermansson instead faced Chris Curtis.
 He won the fight via unanimous decision.

 Hermansson was scheduled to face Derek Brunson on 3 December 2022, at UFC on ESPN 42.
 However, Brunson withdrew due to an undisclosed injury and was replaced by Roman Dolidze.
 Hermansson lost the bout via ground and pound TKO in the second round.

 2023

 Hermansson was scheduled to face Brendan Allen on 3 June 2023, at UFC on ESPN 46.
 However, Hermansson withdrew in late April due to an undisclosed injury.

 2024

 Hermansson faced Joe Pyfer on 10 February 2024, at UFC Fight Night 236.
 After being outstruck in the first two rounds, Hermansson came back in the final three rounds and ended up winning the bout by unanimous decision.

 2025

-After a 16-month layoff, Hermansson faced Gregory Rodrigues on June 28, 2025, at UFC 317.
+After a 16-month layoff, Hermansson faced Gregory Rodrigues on 28 June 2025, at UFC 317.
 He lost the fight by knockout at the end of the first round.

-Moving down to welterweight, Hermansson is scheduled to face Myktybek Orolbai on November 22, 2025, at UFC Fight Night 265.
+Moving down to welterweight, Hermansson faced Myktybek Orolbai on 22 November 2025, at UFC Fight Night 265.
+He lost the fight by knockout in the first round.